HIPAA Compliance for Clinic Websites: What You Need to Know

 • Use Jotform or Tally HIPAA plans

-• Avoid collecting unnecessary information
+• Avoid collecting unnecessary patient information

 Step 3: Secure Your Data Flow

-• Ensure all data transmission uses encryption
+• Ensure all data transmission uses encryption , so even if data got leaked it cannot be identified

-• Never store PHI on your website
+• Never store PHI on your website , just on secure servers

 Step 4: Document Everything